mondaycom/welcome-apps/apps/monday-code-fullstack-example/README.md

 ## Local use notes

-Look at the .example-env to see what to do to run locally.
+Create a .env in the roor and look at the .example-env to see what to do to run locally.

 Just having your API_KEY and LOCAL=true should be enough to do everything locally To start the application, run from the root: